Water Line Inventory

 No. There will never be any service disconnections as a result of this program.

-New Braunfels Utilities is in the process of developing the replacement plan which must be submitted to TCEQ for approval by October 2024.
+NBU is in the process of developing the replacement plan which will begin in October 2027.
 One of the requirements of the plan is to put a strategy in place for those who cannot afford replacement.

 There are steps you can take right away to reduce the possibility of lead in your water, but if you have lead water lines, the best solution is to have them replaced.